Rider University's Vision and Mission

 The University also holds many specialized accreditations that attest to the quality of its academic programs.
 Rider is among the select business schools to have attained AACSB International (Association to Advance Collegiate Schools of Business) accreditation.
-Elementary and secondary education programs and their applicable graduate programs on both campuses are accredited by the National Council for the Accreditation of Teacher Education (NCATE).
+Elementary and secondary education programs and their applicable graduate programs on both campuses are accredited by the National Council for the Accreditation of Teacher Education (NCATE) and Council for the Accreditation of Educator Preparation (CAEP).
 The undergraduate and graduate music programs of Westminster Choir College are accredited by the National Association of Schools of Music (NASM).
 In addition, Rider’s graduate counseling services program in the School of Education holds the Council for Accreditation of Counseling and Related Education Programs (CACREP) national accreditation, and its school psychology program holds the National Association of School Psychologists (NASP) accreditation.
-Rider’s chemistry program is accredited by the American Chemical Society.
+Rider’s B.S.
+Chemistry program is approved by the Professional Training of the American Chemical Society.

 Rider University is a member of the National Collegiate Athletic Association (NCAA) Division I for both men’s and women’s athletics.
 The University offers 20 sports—10 men’s and 10 women’s teams.
 Rider is a member of the Metro Atlantic Athletic Conference (MAAC), Eastern Wrestling League (EWL) and the Eastern College Athletic Conference (ECAC).

 Notice of the Title IX Coordinator